bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-4">Section 8.4: Horizontally center elements on a page using margin</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-> As long as the element is a <b>block</b>, and it has an <b>explicitly set
+<p>As long as the element is a <b>block</b>, and it has an <b>explicitly set
-> width value</b>, margins can be used to center block elements on a page
+width value</b>, margins can be used to center block elements on a page horizontally.</p>

-> horizontally.
->
-> We add a width value that is lower than the width of the window and
+<p>We add a width value that is lower than the width of the window and
-> the auto property of margin then distributes the remaining space to
-> the left and the right:
+the auto property of margin then distributes the remaining space to the left and the right:</p>

 <pre><code>
 #myDiv {